 In both my sculpture and jewelry, I frequently intermingle contradicting materials and colors.
 I believe that the materials and objects chosen for the artmaking process have their own narrative.
 It is important for me to use a material in a manner that remains true to this narrative and to see how and what it can lend to the work and add to my story.

-As a member of the St. Regis Mohawk Tribe, my culture inspires me to create pieces charged with power, strength, and beauty and in turn, I believe my work celebrates indigenous culture with a bold, powerful aesthetic.
+As a member of the Akwesasne Mohawk Tribe, my culture inspires me to create pieces charged with power, strength, and beauty and in turn, I believe my work celebrates indigenous culture with a bold, powerful aesthetic.